Interpreting Assembly Diagrams for the CAST Test

 What is the best way to practice interpreting assembly diagrams for the CAST test?

-The best practice involves using official or high-quality replica practice tests that feature mechanical and electrical diagrams.
-Focus on the ‘Graphic Arithmetic’ and ‘Mechanical Concepts’ sections.
-Time yourself to simulate test conditions and review every answer—right or wrong—to understand the underlying principles.
+Use official practice materials or high-quality replicas that feature mechanical and electrical diagrams.
+Focus on the graphic/spatial and mechanical reasoning areas.
+Time yourself to simulate test conditions and review every answer to understand underlying principles.

 Where can I find good electrician training or online electrical courses to improve my skills?